karanbir-singh/Find-Path/README.md

 # Find-Path
-You can view the description of the project on the image below
+You can view the description of the project on the image below or opening the file "Specifiche.pdf"